 With almost everything and anything being available at our fingertips, it’s no surprise that the popularity of Software as a service (SaaS) has soared in recent years.

-The SaaS market continues to grow year on year and is expected to be worth approximately 171.9 billion US dollars by 2022.
+The SaaS market continues to grow year on year and was valued at $261.15 billion in 2022.
 This means that our cloud-based economy is here to stay, and it’s more lucrative than ever.

 The most successful B2B SaaS companies will all have one major element in common: a watertight SaaS marketing strategy.